tvilight4/MyBlog/docs/index.md

 When we were done with a fully functional python script using gemma we also experimented with the OpenAI gpt4 model the key to which was provided by our organization for the purpose of studying and comparing the eficiencies of open source models and closed models.

-During the entire course of the project we documented our work and progress on [hackmd](https://hackmd.io/QymmEdIoTk-2g7-JNMq2lA#LLM-Utilisation--Annotation-Tool-AI-Documentation)
+During the entire course of the project we documented our work and progress on hackmd The content present in it can be found [here](page2.md).

 ## Contributions